 Assuming a will covers all updates – Your life insurance policy is a legal contract, which means the terms listed on it are the ones that go into effect if you die.
 Your will does not control or trump this contract.
 For example, if your will lists the beneficiary as your husband and the life insurance policy has your ex-husband listed as the beneficiary, the death benefit will be paid to your ex.
 Best to avoid that potentially uncomfortable situation altogether by consistently monitoring your beneficiary designations.

 (Accidentally) making your death benefit taxable – Here is where things can get pretty tricky.
 Typically, a life insurance death benefit is received free from federal income tax.
 However, there are situations where the payout is considered a taxable income event or a “gift” that could be subject to federal and state gift taxes.
-This can occur if a third-party beneficiary is involved (someone who isn’t the owner or the insured) then the death benefit is deemed a gift and may be subject to gift tax.
+This can occur if a third-party beneficiary is involved (someone who isn’t the owner or the insured) then the death benefit is deemed a gift and may be subject to the gift tax.
 For example, if you are the owner of a policy that’s covering your spouse and then name your child as a beneficiary.
 To avoid this, the insured and the owner should be the same person.

 Beneficiaries: The heart and soul of life insurance

-The purpose of purchasing a life insurance policy is to provide financial security for your loved ones.
+The purpose of purchasing a life insurance policy is to provide financial protection for your loved ones.
 To do that, you must name someone as the beneficiary.

 It’s important not to treat naming a beneficiary like a checkbox in your life insurance application process.
 Be thoughtful about who you are naming as a beneficiary, the information you provide on them and periodically check in to ensure accuracy.